soverenio/docs/docs/source/getting-started/quick-start.rst

 .. admonition:: Tip
    :class: tip

    You can find your Soveren token in your Soveren account.
-If you don't yet have a Soveren account, `register one <https://soveren.io/sign-up>`_.
+If you don't yet have a Soveren account, `create one <https://soveren.io/sign-up>`_.

 Configure, install, and set up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^